THE ART LIST

 March 6 - April 27, ‘25.

 DISMANTLE Curated by Liz Lorenzo.
 In the featured artworks by Ana Maria Farina, Susan Lisbin, Maria Manhattan and Marianne van Lent, the techniques of dissecting, highlighting and redefining reveal the struggles, potentials and powers of the corporeal realm.
-This concept is especially pertinent in relation to the female body at this time.

 The Campus